ldemailly/depgraph/README.md

 All the code in 0.1.0 is generated through many iterations/prompts of Gemini 2.5 pro

-The driving and idea and need and "QA"ing is my own (ldemailly) but I haven't (yet) reviewed the code outside of pointing out errors etc
+The driving and idea and need and "QA"ing is my own (ldemailly)

-For code quality and structure see my other repos (in fortio/)